More than 130 dogs and cats flown to D.C. region after rescue from Hurricane Ida

-On Wednesday, in pouring rain and under severe weather warnings, the flight packed with pets in carriers — a canine-and-feline cargo weighing a total of 3,378 pounds — landed at a small airport in Manassas, where they were unloaded crate-by-crate in an hour-long operation and greeted by staff and volunteers from 11 D.C.-area shelters working to find people to adopt them.
+On Wednesday, in pouring rain and under severe weather warnings, the flight packed with pets in carriers — a canine-and-feline cargo weighing 3,378 pounds — landed at a small airport in Manassas, Va., where they were unloaded crate by crate in an hour-long operation and greeted by staff and volunteers from 11 D.C.-area shelters working to find people to adopt them.

 Some of the animals were very thin.
 Others were pregnant.
 And about half a dozen appeared to have eye infections.